alkampfergit/personal-blog/codewrecks/content/post/old/2011/03/mapping-private-properties-with-ef-4-1-rc-and-fluent-mapping.md

 this.HasMany<Category, Product>("Products");
 {{< / highlight >}}

-This would solve all our problems, because with this statement Iâ€™m asking EF to map a collectino called Products.
+This would solve all our problems, because with this statement I'm asking EF to map a collectino called Products.
 Fortunately writing such an extension method is quite simple, it is just a bunch of Expressions

 {{< highlight csharp "linenos=table,linenostart=1" >}}
 public static ManyNavigationPropertyConfiguration<T, U> HasMany<T, U>(